 Doncaster Council's Brownfield Land Register (December 2019)

-The Council has published its first register (Part 1) in December 2017 in line with the Regulations and guidance above; this is now available to view and download below.
+The Council published its first register (Part 1) in December 2017 in line with the Regulations and guidance above; published below is now the 2018 updated register.
 The register includes a link to our interactive brownfield land register map where the sites included on the register can be viewed in detail.
-Please note, the base date of the information included in the register is as of 1 April 2017 unless stated otherwise.
-This is to align the register with the Council's latest annual monitoring of residential planning permissions (Residential Land Availability Report 2016/17) as well as the Housing & Economic Land Availability Assessment (2017 Update) and 5-Year Deliverable Housing Land Supply Statement (covering the period 1 April 2017-31 March 2022) given the register includes the same concepts of suitability, availability, deliverability and achievability which are the main outputs and conclusions of these evidence base documents.
+Please note, the base date of the information included in the register is as of 1 April 2018 unless stated otherwise.
+This is to align the register with the Council's latest annual monitoring of residential planning permissions (Residential Land Availability Report) as well as the Housing & Economic Land Availability Assessment and 5-Year Deliverable Housing Land Supply Statement (covering the period 1 April 2017-31 March 2022) given the register includes the same concepts of suitability, availability, deliverability and achievability which are the main outputs and conclusions of these evidence base documents.

 - Download (125KB - CSV)